-SSA 700 (Revised), paragraphs 25-26
+21 SSA 700 (Revised), paragraphs 25-26

-- Comply fully with each of those requirements of the framework relevant to the particular financial statement or the particular element, and the presentation of the financial statement or the specific element of a financial statement include the related disclosures. - o If necessary to achieve fair presentation, provide disclosures beyond those specifically required by the framework or, in exceptional circumstances, depart from a requirement of the framework.
+- Whether the single financial statement or the specific element of a financial statement will: - Comply fully with each of those requirements of the framework relevant to the 0 particular financial statement or the particular element, and the presentation of the financial statement or the specific element of a financial statement include the related disclosures. - If necessary to achieve fair presentation, provide disclosures beyond those 0 specifically required by the framework or, in exceptional circumstances, depart from a requirement of the framework.